AdhocMan/arbor/doc/concepts/interconnectivity.rst

 High-Level Network Specification
 --------------------------------
 A high-level network specification API is available to generate cell connections and gap junctions.
 The API is to some extent based on the `connection-set algebra <https://pubmed.ncbi.nlm.nih.gov/22437992/>`_ proposed by Mikael Djurfeldt.
+In this paper, a separation between connectivity structure and cell population is proposed.
+Arbor implements an indicator function as ``network_selection``, which allows individual evaluation of what Djurfeldt refers to as connection mask, returning ``true`` if the connection exists and ``false`` otherwise.
+Network populations are defined as a set of cells and local labels, which provide potential locations to connect to.
 After specifying cell populations as source and destination, a selection criterion is independently applied to each possible connection identified by a global source and destination label.
 This allows for lazy network generation, by only evaluating the selection criterion for connections relevant for a requested cell.
 Network selections can be combined by the logical operations ``and``, ``or`` and ``xor``.
+The available ``network_selection`` types are:

+- ``all``: Select all connections.
+Always returns true.
+- ``none``: Reject all connections.
+Always return false.
+- ``invert``: Invert a given selection.
+Effectively a logical ``not`` operation.
+- ``bernoulli_random``: Randomly select or reject each connection with a given probability.
+- ``inter_cell``: Only select connections between different cells.
+- ``not_equal``: Only select connections between different global labels.
+A connection between two locations with different local labels on the same cell is possible.
+- ``custom``: A user provided custom selection.

 For each generated connection, a network value provides a parameter, such as a weight or delay, which is similarly independently generated.
-An example for a network selection is `inter_cell` for selecting connections between different cells and `bernoulli_random` for a random selection.
-For network values, uniform and normal random distributions are possible examples.
-In more complex cases, a custom selection or value function can also be provided.
-A network is intended to be created once and called to generate from within a cell recipe when required.
+The available ``network_value`` types are:

+- ``uniform``: A constant uniform value.
+Always returns the same value for each connection.
+- ``uniform_distribution``: A uniform random distribution.
+Returns a random value in a given range for each connection.
+- ``normal_distribution``: A normal random distribution.
+Returns a normally distributed random value for each connection.
+- ``truncated_distribution``: A truncated normal random distribution.
+Returns a normally distributed random value, sampled such that it is always in a given range for each connection.
+- ``custom``: A user provided custom value function.

-An example for combination of a custom and random network selection in Python:
+An example for combination of a custom and random network selection in Python, where connections between consecutive cells are always selected and complemented by random connections:

 .. code-block:: python